‘I was in position to react’: Video shows bystander check Somerville bank robbery suspect into shrub

 SOMERVILLE, MASS.
-(WHDH) - Surveillance cameras at an insurance company in Somerville’s Davis Square captured video that shows a bystander body check a fleeing bank robbery suspect as he ran from police on Wednesday morning.
+(WHDH) - Surveillance cameras at an insurance company in Somerville’s Davis Square captured the moment a bystander body checked a fleeing bank robbery suspect as he ran from police on Wednesday morning.

 RELATED: Authorities searching for ‘dangerous’ Somerville bank robbery suspect who opened fire on police

 Web developer Dave Powers was on his way to work when he heard police calling out to the armed suspect.
-Without hesitation, Powers stepped into the robber’s path and knocked him into a potted shrub.
+Without hesitation, Powers stepped into the robber’s path, knocking him into a potted shrub.

 “I saw the suspect fleeing and I could tell he was being pursued by a police officer.
 I was in position to react,” Powers said.
 “So I did, just hoping to slow him down so he could be apprehended by the police officer.”